TownyAdvanced/TownySpawnPointLimits9000/README.md

 This plugin stops players setting their spawn points outside of a configurable window of valid Y levels.

 This includes:
+- town creation,
 - town spawn points,
 - town outpost spawn points, and
 - nation spawn points.

 They will be denied when setting their spawn too low or too high.

+It also has the option to prevent setting spawn points in certain biomes.

 ## Installation: